 Where do I go for advisement inquiries, such as turning in academic forms, obtaining a dean’s signature, and taking care of academic conflicts?

-If you need a form signed by the dean, it should be taken to Flinn Hall to be signed by Dr. Loren Knapp, Assistant Dean for Undergraduate Student Academic Affairs and Advising.
+If you need a form signed by the dean, it should be taken to Flinn Hall to be signed by Associate Dean Dr. Loren Knapp.

 How do I change my major?

-To change your major within the College of Arts and Sciences, you will need to make an appointment with the Office of Undergraduate Student Academic Affairs and Advising in Flinn Hall, Room 110.
-Please stop by the office or call 803-777-2993 or 2505 for an appointment.
-Some majors have special admission requirements and procedures; ask the Office of Undergraduate Student Academic Affairs and Advising about these.
+To change your major within the College of Arts and Sciences, you will need to make an appointment with the Student Excellence Collaborative in Flinn Hall, Room 110.
+Please stop by the office or call 803-777-2993 for an appointment.
+Some majors have special admission requirements and procedures; ask the Student Excellence Collaborative about these.
 If you want to change to a major in another college of the University, you must first be accepted to that college.
 You must contact that college for information on eligibility and requirements.

 How do I find the name of my advisor?